dna-seq/dna-seq/index.md

 ![Longevity variants report](images/longevity-variants.webp)

-Longevity variants report is based on 1900 variants from LongevityMap and other datasources which are scored and prioritized according to multiple criteria.
+Longevity variants report is based on 1900 variants from LongevityMap and other data sources which are scored and prioritized according to multiple criteria.
 It also depends on ClinGene, dbSNP and ClinVar modules.

 ![Longevity PRS](images/longevity-PRS.webp)